SergiusTheBest/plog/README.md

 #Introduction

 ##Hello log!
 Plog is a C++ logging library that is designed to be as simple, small and flexible as possible.
-It is created as an alternative to existing big libraries and provides some unique features as [CSV log format]((#csvformatter)) and automatic 'this' pointer capture.
+It is created as an alternative to existing large libraries and provides some unique features as [CSV log format]((#csvformatter)) and automatic 'this' pointer capture.

-This is a minimal hello log sample:
+Here is a minimal hello log sample:

 ```cpp
 #include <plog/Log.h> // Step1: include the header.